 Cabo de Gata-Níjar

 Cabo de Gata-Nijar is another remote Spanish coastal town located on the southeastern tip of the country, bordering Europe’s only semi-desert.
 The divine beaches, hidden between sharp rocks and ochre cliffs, always made me wonder how there aren’t more tourists around?
-One potential answer might be the bumpy roads that lead to the city.
+One potential answer might be the bumpy, dangerous roads that lead to the city.
 However, that didn’t stop the makers of Indiana Jones and Lawrence of Arabia from filming here!

 An hour’s boat trip from Vigo will take you to Cies Islands, some of the most remote islands in Spain.
 These are Monteagudo, San Martino, and the Lighthouse Island, with Rodas Beach connecting the last two.
 Rodas beach is popular among many writers and artists because of the fact that it was one of the most remote places in the country.
 It seems like a great place where you can go to isolate yourself and completely devote to creating.
 Cies is also a great option for birdwatchers because it hosts the largest colony of seagulls in the world.
 The area has been a national park since the 80s’ but international tourists apparently still aren’t aware of this hidden paradise.